Morphological Analysis of the Polarized Synchrotron Emission with WMAP and Planck: Non-Gaussian Simulations

-The resulting $Q$ and $U$ maps form the final set of anisotropic and non-Gaussian simulations.
 To our small-scale model, we add a large-scale template generated directly from the \textit{WMAP} data.
 In order to match the maps, we smooth the small-scale and the large-scale templates with respectively the functions $W(\ell)$ and $(1-W(\ell))$, where

 with $\ell_0 = 20$ and $\Delta \ell = 5$, chosen such that at the scales of interest in this work, that is smaller than $6^\circ$, the simulations are mainly driven by our small-scale model.
 Finally, in order to compare simulations with data, we add noise and compute the debiased polarized intensity with the MAS estimator.